 6.2 Adjustable Savings Goals

-Program Administrator and/or IPA annual energy savings goals will be adjusted to align them with changes to IL-TRM values.
+Program Administrator annual energy savings goals will be adjusted to align them with changes to IL-TRM values.

-In addition, Program Administrator and/or IPA annual energy savings goals will be adjusted to align them with the Evaluator’s recommended Net-to-Gross values for the entire Plan period prior to the start of the first Plan Year of an approved Plan or Section 16-111.5B Program.
+In addition, for Plans filed in 2021 and beyond, Program Administrator annual energy savings goals will be adjusted to align them with the Evaluator’s recommended Net-to-Gross values for the entire Plan period prior to the start of the first Plan Year of an approved Plan.

-Within sixty (60) days after Commission approval of the annual IL-TRM values, each Program Administrator will file adjusted energy savings goals reflecting updated IL-TRM values applicable to the Program Year commencing June 1.
+Within sixty (60) days after Commission approval of the annual IL-TRM values, each Program Administrator will file adjusted energy savings goals reflecting updated IL-TRM values applicable to the Program Year commencing January 1.